microsoft/TypeScript-Node-Starter/README.md

 Writing tests for web apps has entire books dedicated to it and best practices are strongly influenced by personal style, so I'm deliberately avoiding discussing how or when to write tests in this guide.
 However, if prescriptive guidance on testing is something that you're interested in, [let me know](https://www.surveymonkey.com/r/LN2CV82), I'll do some homework and get back to you.

-## TSLint
+## ESLint
-TSLint is a code linter which mainly helps catch minor code quality and style issues.
+ESLint is a code linter which mainly helps catch quickly minor code quality and style issues.
-TSLint is very similar to ESLint or JSLint but is built with TypeScript in mind.

-### TSLint rules
+### ESLint rules
-Like most linters, TSLint has a wide set of configurable rules as well as support for custom rule sets.
+Like most linters, ESLint has a wide set of configurable rules as well as support for custom rule sets.
-All rules are configured through `tslint.json`.
+All rules are configured through `.eslintrc` configuration file.
 In this project, we are using a fairly basic set of rules with no additional custom rules.
-The settings are largely based off the TSLint settings that we use to develop TypeScript itself.

-### Running TSLint
+### Running ESLint
-Like the rest of our build steps, we use npm scripts to invoke TSLint.
+Like the rest of our build steps, we use npm scripts to invoke ESLint.
-To run TSLint you can call the main build script or just the TSLint task.
+To run ESLint you can call the main build script or just the ESLint task.
 ```
-npm run build   // runs full build including TSLint
+npm run build   // runs full build including ESLint
-npm run tslint  // runs only TSLint
+npm run lint    // runs only ESLint
 ```
-Notice that TSLint is not a part of the main watch task.
+Notice that ESLint is not a part of the main watch task.

-It can be annoying for TSLint to clutter the output window while in the middle of writing a function, so I elected to only run it only during the full build.
-If you are interested in seeing TSLint feedback as soon as possible, I strongly recommend the [TSLint extension in VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin).
+If you are interested in seeing ESLint feedback as soon as possible, I strongly recommend the [VS Code ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 ### VSCode Extensions